Pete D'Adamo, Ph.D., P.E.

 Water Treatment Technical Advisor

 Pete has worked on treatment facilities with a combined capacity greater than one billion gallons, ranging in size from 0.1 to 318 million gallons per day.
 His career has been focused on providing a nexus between water treatment technology applications and operations.

-Pete embraces the philosophy “an unexamined life is not worth living,” hence, he plays a key role in the research proceedings of our Water Institute.
-He has presented his work at workshops and conferences across the country and currently serves on the American Water Works Association's national committee for residuals management.
+Pete embraces the philosophy “an unexamined life is not worth living,” hence, he plays a key role in the research proceedings of our One Water Institute and per- and polyfluoroalkyl substances.
+Pete has presented his work at workshops and conferences across the country and currently serves on the American Water Works Association's national committee for residuals management.